Living in residence is an affordable option for Tyndale students to be closer to classes and build friendships.

 |Tier||Allowance Per Day||Cost Per Semester|

 |Base (for BEd and returning students only)||$13||$1,275|

-Secure your position by filling out a residence application form and sending in your $500 deposit.
-The residence deposit does not go towards your residence fees.
-The residence deposit is a security deposit that will be held on file during your stay in residence.
+This residence deposit does not go towards your residence fees.
+This residence deposit is a security deposit that will be held on file during your stay in residence.

 This deposit will be returned to you after moving out of residence provided all of the following: